 Can you name the latest UX/UI design trends faster than you can rattle off your coffee order?
 Are you so focused on the design personas that you sometimes try to add them to meeting invites?
 Are the words creative, collaborator, innovator, facilitator, mentor all found in your LinkedIn bio?

-> Our client, a growing digital studio, is seeking a Intermediate Visual UX/UI Designer to join their Vancouver team.
-The ideal candidate is a seasoned creative (an expert in interface design), that has launched at least two products (at least one being mobile).
+Our client, a growing digital studio, is seeking a UX/UI Designer to join their Vancouver team.
+The ideal candidate is a creative (an expert in interface design), that has worked on two projects that have gone to market (at least one of them being mobile).
 Curiosity drives you – truly motivated by the marriage of design principles and business objectives.
 You are impeccable at communicating ideas, excel at working with other technical professionals, and enjoy working with a growing team.
 If this sounds like you – consider applying for this exciting opportunity.

-> Wondering where you stand if you're a job seeker?
+Wondering where you stand if you're a job seeker?
 Here's an overview of what you can expect on the job hunting end.

 This seems self-explanatory.
 You've polished, edited, fabuloused your resume for us, so you've applied to a job or registered through our online portal.
 Your resume then makes its way to us via email.

 We are a client-facing business so we’re actively seeking people that fit our client’s requests.
 If you’re a fit for a role, we’ll reach out via email or phone to chat further about the opportunity with you.
 If the opportunity aligns with your career trajectory, we’ll continue the discussion from there.
 If you’re not a fit for a role, we’ll do our best to let you know that so we can keep your job hunt respected and honest.